 Mano and Joanne.
 Joanne and Mano.
 They would have been a couple made for each other.

 But they have not been able to meet, all because I met a Mercedes.

 Did you know he’d given me a name?
 Trotting Horse, that’s what I’m called.
-I would have really liked to get to know Joanne.
-They would both have cherished me because I would have been witness to all their first times: the first stolen kiss, the first ride clinging to each other, the first open-air cinema… Even their eldest son would have taken care of me, crazy about old scooters as he would have been.
+I would have really liked to have gotten to know Joanne.
+They would both have cherished me because I would have been witness to all their first times: the first stolen kiss, the first ride clinging to each other, the first drive-in movie… Even their eldest son would have taken care of me, crazy about old scooters as he would have been.
 I would have been kept in the shed at the bottom of the garden with two other friends and from time to time we would have gone off on a trip with other Vespa lovers.